Last Updated on

 For most people, a passion is something they do for fun during their free time.
-Turning your passion into a business allows you to do something that you love and make money at the same time.
+Turning your passion to profit allows you to do something that you love and make money at the same time.
 Whether you love the outdoors, babies, cooking, fashion, music or fitness, you can transform your passion into a thriving business.

 He eventually launched Ketology.co using the knowledge commerce platform, Kajabi.
 On the website, he offers a 100-day training course for weight loss which educates people on a new way of eating and thinking.
 Participants get access to downloads, lectures, videos and private community discussions.
 His passion for weight loss turned into a thriving business that is helping many people.